nlp2ct-shijie/BM-NART/README.md

     --srcdict ${input_dir}/dict.${src}.txt --tgtdict {input_dir}/dict.${tgt}.txt \
     --destdir ${data_dir} --workers 4
 ```

 ## Training and Evaluating
-We have integrated the complete process of train, average checkpoint, and inference into `path/to/BM-NART/main/run/train-auto.py`.
-You can directly run the program, then it will automatically start training with the default bidirectional configuration, average the best 5 checkpoints and finally inference the best average checkpoint.
-You can run the following script to start training.
-(We also provide the shell file in BM-NART-main/run/train-auto-py.sh)
+-  We have integrated the complete process of train, average checkpoint, and inference into `path/to/BM-NART/main/run/train-auto.py`.
+Run the script `BM-NART-main/run/train-auto-py.sh` to start training.
+-  The commonly used parameters can be set here.
+If you want to change more detailed parameters, such as dropout rate, bidirectional sharing settings, etc., refer to `get_train_order` function in `train-auto.py`.
+- After finishing the training, a file named `gen.best5.out` which records the inference result will be generated.
 ```shell
 savedir=path/to/checkpoints
 dataset=path/to/binarized_data